 If you wish to exercise any of the rights set out above, please contact us at customercare@Malonesouliers.com

-We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
-This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
+You will not have to pay a fee to access your Data (or to exercise any of the rights set forth above).
+However, we may charge you a reasonable fee, or refuse to comply with your request, if your request is clearly unfounded, repetitive or excessive.
+We may need to request specific information from you to help us confirm your identity and ensure your right to access your Data (or to exercise any of your other rights).
+This is a security measure to ensure that your Data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

-We try to respond to all legitimate requests within one month.
+We try to respond to all legitimate requests within one (1) month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

 Our Website may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
-Please check these policies before you submit any personal data to these websites.
+Please check these policies before you submit any personal Data to these websites.

 In general, you can visit our Website without telling us who you are or providing us with any information.
 However, we may collect the IP (Internet Protocol) addresses of all visitors to our Website, and other related information such as page requests, browser type, operating system and average time spent on our Website.
 We use this information to monitor and improve our Website and your experience with it.